 1. Vertigo or Labyrinthitis

-Labyrinthitis is the most common cause of dizziness, it is the type of dizziness that gives you the feeling that everything is spinning around, which can be accompanied by nausea and tinnitus, and usually happens due to changes in the ear.
+Labyrinthitis is the most common cause for dizziness.
+This type of dizziness gives you the feeling that everything is spinning around, which can be accompanied by nausea and tinnitus, and usually happens due to changes in the ear.
 Vertigo tends to cause dizziness even when lying down, and it is common for it to be triggered with head movements, such as turning to your side on the bed or looking sideways.

 What to do: The treatment for benign paroxysmal vertigo is done by the otolaryngologist, who can do some repositioning maneuvers of the otoliths, called the Epley maneuver, in addition to recommending the use of drugs such as Betaine, for daily use, and Dramin, when you have crisis.
 It is recommended you observe the presence of wax stoppers in the ear, in addition to avoiding stress and consumption of caffeine, sugar and cigarettes, which are situations that may worsen the dizziness crisis.